 - Asking you to converse with them and tell them when you think a minute has passed.

 With a DUI case you run the risk of being punished twice.
 First, even before your DUI case has begun, your license to drive in Georgia can be suspended without a trial or hearing.
 If you have an unlawful BAC, or if you refuse the State Test, your license will simply be suspended.
-The “10-DAY RULE,” or “10-DAY LETTER,” allows you to request an appeal and hearing of the automatic suspension of your license.
+The “30-DAY RULE,” or “30-DAY LETTER,” allows you to request an appeal and hearing of the automatic suspension of your license (The rule used to be 10 days, but is now 30).
 The Department of Driver Services charges $150 to request these hearings.
 Truthfully, most of these hearings do not result in your license not being suspended, but are more often used to get the officer under oath and testifying as soon as possible, so that your attorney can catch him when he changes his story later.
 Often, through negotiation, an attorney may seek to have the automatic suspension withdrawn in exchange for a plea to the underlying case, if it means that the client will be able to regain their driving privileges sooner.
 Additionally, if you win your DUI trial, then your automatic suspension will be cancelled.